 With the first eight-week challenge done and dusted, I was able to witness the before and after images (you can see one here), they were impressive enough for me to sign up then and there.
-I haven’t finished the challenge, but I’m enough of the way along that I can share with you how it’s going so far.
-Keep scrolling to see week by week how I’m getting on, and keep checking back, as I’ll be sharing my before and after images at the end (no pressure…).
+Keep scrolling to see week by week how I got on.

 “Weeks one and two are the hardest,” Michael Chapman, co-founder of F45 Tottenham Court Road, warns me on the first day.
 During my weigh-in where my body weight and fat measurements are taken, he talks me through it.
 Known as spring training, it’s the detox phase.
 The idea is that you cut out all coffee, sugar, processed foods and alcohol (essentially all the good stuff) to alkalise your body and to eliminate sugar cravings.
 According to F45, this primes your body to burn fat most effectively.